chevah/geck/content/review.rst

 * If the work is good, you can request the code to be merged by the author by setting the state to needs_merge in Trac.

-* If the work is good and GitHub pull request was used, leave a comment on the pull request page with a line starting with / containing **changes-approved**.
+* If the work is good and a GitHub pull request was used, leave a comment on the pull request page with a line starting with / containing **changes-approved**.